Booking analytics

 Where to open it

 Open Bookings, then select Performance.
-The table can be grouped by Slot, Daily, Weekly, or Monthly.
+Group the table by Slot, Daily, Weekly, or Monthly.

-If you want to estimate conversion from activity-page visits to bookings, pair this table with campaign Analytics.
-Use Analytics for the visit volume, then compare that with Confirmed bookings in Bookings -> Performance for the same event and time period.
+To see how many activity-page visits turned into bookings, pair this table with campaign Analytics.
+Read the visit volume in Analytics, then compare it with Confirmed bookings here for the same event and time period.

 Choose the right grouping